-Securely store the damaged tire according to the following procedure as illustrated
+Securely store the damaged tire according to the following procedure as illustrated.

-- Move the passenger seat forward, and then place the damaged tire (B) wrapped in the plastic bag behind the seat.
+- 1. Put the damaged tire in the plastic bag @ stored in the trunk. - Move the passenger seat forward, and then place the damaged tire ® wrapped in the plastic bag behind the seat.

-3. Move the passenger seat backward to secure the damaged tire.
+Move the passenger seat backward to secure the damaged tire.

 - Always make sure that the spare tire and jacking equipment are properly secured after use.
-Such items can become dangerous projectiles in an accident or sudden stop. - · The spare tire is designed for emergency use.
+Such items can become dangerous projectiles in an accident or sudden stop. - The spare tire is designed for emergency use.
 See specific instructions under the heading "Wheels and tires" (P.8-26).